Mermaid Message: Humans are Dirty

 More parents can teach children that cleanup is a part of playing.
 Schools can too:

-Help young children clean up after themselves first, making their beds in the morning, putting their toys away, and moving dirty clothes into the laundry.
+Help young children clean up after themselves first––making their beds in the morning, putting their toys away, and moving dirty clothes into the laundry.
 This can start as young as four or five years old.

 At some point children ask if they can help their parents or teachers: Cooking, cleaning, ironing, yard work, working in the shop, distributing classroom supplies.
 Let them help, but show them that cleaning up afterward is important and let them help you clean up too.
 Kids can take trash out to the sidewalk bin easily by age six.
+I remember being proud to do some of these things at that age.

 - When children grow old enough to understand, start taking toys away if they don't put them away themselves.
-This can start at age six or seven and kids will understand, if parents are consistent and don't get mad - anger makes a child freeze.
+This can start at age six or seven and kids will understand, if parents are consistent and don't get mad (anger makes a child freeze).

 How Can You Help?